-This colorful and delicious salad is super easy to prepare; it’s the perfect healthy side dish for everyday or special occasions!
+This colorful and delicious Pomegranate Parsley Couscous Salad is super easy to prepare and it’s the perfect healthy side dish for everyday or special occasions!

 Since our last three posts were focused on all things cupcakes, I thought it was time to swing over to the healthy, savory side.
 But don’t worry, this Pomegranate Parsley Couscous Salad is as exciting and pretty as a whole platter of cupcakes!
 Loaded with a beautifully-hued array of delicious ingredients, it will be a perfect side for all the fall celebrations and get-together’s coming up.

 Deseeding a pomegranate?
 Not to worry – we’ve got you covered!